Suarenz/LSPU-KMIS/docs/migration-steps.md

-# Supabase Authentication Migration - Complete Steps
+# Database Authentication Migration - Complete Steps

-This document outlines all the steps needed to complete the Supabase authentication migration.
+This document outlines all the steps needed to complete the migration from Supabase to database-based authentication.

 ## Prerequisites